empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

     })
     ```

-2. Call the `InterfaceX.addProductToCart('11776347-ES')` function to track the event when the add-to-cart button is clicekd.
+2. Call the `InterfaceX.addProductToCart('11776347-ES')` function to track the event when the add-to-cart button is clicked.

     ```html
     yourCommerceStoreEnvironment.addToCartButton.addEventListener('click', () =>